devkapupara/LeetCode/LeetCode solutions.md

 ### [N-Queens I](https://leetcode.com/problems/n-queens/)<a name="n-queens-1"></a>

+Runtime: 3 ms, faster than 73.76% of Java online submissions for N-Queens.
+Memory Usage: 37.6 MB, less than 100.00% of Java online submissions for N-Queens.

 The idea is same as sudoku, but insteading of scanning rows, we scan columns.
 Start with row 0, column 0 and see if we can place a queen there, if yes place it and try the next cell of row 0 by recursing.
 We can't put the queen in the same row again, so we keep changing rows with column 1 until we find somewhere to place it.
 Keep doing this until you were successfully able to place all the queens as checked by the condition `col == n`.
 If so, add that solution to our list of accepted solutions.

 ```java